phax/as2-lib/README.md

     * Added workaround for bug in `HttpHeaderMap.addAllHeaders` (see [#48](https://github.com/phax/as2-lib/issues/48))
     * Using the correct signing algorithm for the MIC, according to the partnership definitions (see [#50](https://github.com/phax/as2-lib/issues/50))
     * Added new subproject `as2-demo-webapp` to provide a simple to use stub for a web application receiving AS2 messages (see [#36](https://github.com/phax/as2-lib/issues/36))
+    * Loading of keystores now also works from classpath by default.
+Based on https://github.com/phax/as2-peppol-server/issues/2
 * v4.1.1 - 2018-07-27 - **please use only with ph-commons 9.1.4 or newer**
   * The existence of just the header `Disposition-Notification-Options` without `Disposition-Notification-To` does not trigger MDN sending anymore (see [#42](https://github.com/phax/as2-lib/issues/42))
   * Fixed overwriting of existing `Content-Transfer-Encoding` when receiving messages.